microsoft/FeatureManagement-JavaScript/examples/console-app/README.md

 ## Setup & Run

-1. Build the feature management package in the root folder.

-    ``` bash
-    npm install
-    npm run build
-    ```

-The examples reference the local `@microsoft/feature-management` package implemented in the `src` folder.
-Before running the example programs, make sure that you have built it.

-1. Go to the folder of the example.
-Install the dependencies using `npm`:
+1. Install the dependencies using `npm`:

     ``` bash
     npm install